 The only answer, quite literally, is “How much have you got?”

 Engagement rings can cost anything from a hundred dollars to several million.
-Factors like the stone(s) and metals in the ring, and whether it is handmade or factory-produced all contribute to the total value.
+Factors like the stone(s) and metals in the ring, whether handmade or factory-produced, all contribute to the total value.

 If you are lucky enough to have a little more than the average cost of an engagement ring to spend, here is our selection of rings costing around $9,000.